n-pizzetta/n-pizzetta/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there 👋 I am Nathan
+Hi there 👋 I am looking for an internship as Data Scientist (april 2024)
 =====================
 Master degree student in Data Science
 --------------